 Peter: It is you way.
 You didn't sound very excited

 Scott: no, no, I'm, I'm being, I'm being, it's exciting in a dangerous kind of way.
 I think.

-Peter: It it is.
-And, and you, I know, you know, our listeners may or may not know that that I wrote a blog post about this.
+Peter: It is.
+And, and you, I know, you know, our listeners may or may not know that I wrote a blog post about this.
 Back a few weeks ago as we're heading toward the end of 2022.
 And I think by the time this actually gets published in the, in the world, that'll be sometime in early 20, 22.
 And we've got a lot of great engagement and feedback on this.

 So I thought we'd spend a few minutes chatting about these considerations a little bit more.
-One of the reasons I wanted to write this blog [00:01:00] originally is that, is that you and I spend a lot of time, of course, thinking about planning process and planning in general.
+One of the reasons I wanted to write this blog [00:01:00] originally is that, is that you and I spend a lot of time, of course, thinking about the planning process and planning in general.
 And one of the things that we both have been advocating a lot is for people to think beyond their introspective four walls and look more broadly at the world to see what's going on because there are great opportunities when you think.

 That way. and you can avoid some potential threats.
 So I tend to think.